 Best Cyber Monday Deals on Small Kitchen Appliances

-The best markdowns we've seen so far on blenders, coffee makers, cookware, and more
+These are the best markdowns you can still get on air fryers, blenders, coffee makers, and more

-Consumer Reports combed through Black Friday and Cyber Monday ads from all the major retailers—Amazon, Macy’s, Target, Walmart, and more—looking for noteworthy deals on small kitchen appliances that performed well in our extensive testing.
+Consumer Reports is combing through all the Cyber Monday deals that are still available from all the major retailers—including Amazon, Best Buy, Target, and Walmart—looking for noteworthy deals on small kitchen appliances that performed well in our extensive lab tests.

 Go to Consumer Reports’ Holiday Gift Guide for info on holiday deals, expert product reviews, insider tips on shopping, and much more.